-The current recovery of awards system that is in place should remain.
+The Law Society is of the view that the current recovery of awards system in place should remain.
 This recognises the public perception that offenders should pay for their actions.
 However, recovery should not be mandatory.
 It should only occur where practicable and where there are reasonable prospects of success.
 There may also be cases in which the offender should not be notified of the claim.